 Did the disciples wonder what was going on in what Jesus told them to do—and then again when things played out exactly the way Jesus told them it would?
 Did they suspect Jesus was playing into Old Testament anticipations?

 And if they did, what did they make of that?
 After all, Mark is the one gospel account that makes the most out of the “Messianic Secret.”
-In Mark the disciples have witnessed Jesus hushing and shushing people for the longest time anytime anyone came remotely close to a public identification of him as the Christ.
+In Mark the disciples have witnessed Jesus forever hushing and shushing people anytime anyone came remotely close to a public identification of him as the Christ.
 This had to have been confusing for them.
 So did what looked like a public identification of himself as the Messiah confuse them still more or make them really, really excited to finally be moving forward toward the political victory they were hoping God’s Messiah would accomplish?

 You see, it’s easy when we preach on Palm Sunday and when we sing about it in church to make the whole story look like a clear-eyed, straightforward set of events.
 It’s too easy to picture the disciples as moving through all this with heads-held-high confidence and swagger, to treat Palm Sunday as a big bright spot in the midst of the Lenten darkness and ahead of the darkness of Holy Week, which this Sunday kicks off each year, of course.

 But think about it: the world—indeed, the cosmos—was teetering on the brink of the most momentous event since the Big Bang.
 The very Son of God was about to be handed over, betrayed, abused, murdered.
 There was, in a sense, going to be a death in God within days.
 The universe was about to turn the corner from endless darkness back toward the Light that just is God (into that Light that the darkness cannot overcome).
 What all was at stake cannot even be overstated or overestimated.
 The very hosts of heaven—and maybe of hell for all we know—were quite literally holding their breath to see this play out.